 I can’t wait for you to make Avocado Brownies!
-This recipe creates a decadent gluten free dessert that will wow your guests!
+This recipe creates a decadent gluten free dessert that will wow your guests in 30 minutes.
 These scrumptious bites of chocolate are made healthier by the hidden ingredient that only you know.

 These brownies are so good, and they’re a healthier version of these great chocolate squares.
 I could have eaten the whole pan.
 Let’s keep that between us, ok?